-The Zen Of Shrimp
+The Science of Shrimp

 There are many types of shrimp and prawns, and in the wild they are among the most important animals in the ocean food chain.
 Fish love them, whales love them, and humans love them.

 Related to lobster, crawfish, and crabs, there are at least half a dozen common varieties harvested for food, and some are even farmed.
 Best of all, they don't require much prep, and they cook quickly.
 You can boil them if you wish, but you know they are better grilled!